ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

     *** promo
     When on a test build, all user crashes are written to `/home/chronos/crash` instead of `/run/daemon-store/crash/<user_hash>/`.
 This avoids having crashes become inaccessible if a test logs the user out.
+Exception: Even on test builds, crashes in crostini and similar VMs are written to `/run/daemon-store/crash/<user_hash>/` due to permission issues.
     ***
 *   `/run/daemon-store/crash/<user_hash>/`: All crashes that occur when a user is logged in are sent here.